ingerjm0/hifi-docs-review/03.create/04.entities/02.entity-appearance/docs.md

 All entities can be rotated directly in your environment by selecting and dragging the circles around the object.
 ![](rotate-entity.gif)

-You can also set the rotation manually in the Create App.
-With the entity selected, click on Properties and scroll down to the Rotation settings.
+You can also set the rotation manually in the **Create** app.
+With the entity selected, click on 'Properties' and scroll down to the 'Rotation' settings.
 Here are the different rotation settings you can configure:

 | Setting  | Description  | Supported Entity Type(s)  |
 |---|---|---|